Binghamton University Emergency Alert System Policies and Procedures

 2. Agencies and Responsibilities

-- DECISION TO ACTIVATE: NYS University Police Department NYSUP (“UPD”) — UPD shall make the decision to activate the Emergency Alert System.
+- DECISION TO ACTIVATE: The emergency management program, housed within the NYS University Police Department ("NYSUP”) shall have primary responsibility for making the decision to activate the Emergency Alert System.
 It shall also have primary responsibility and control of the alert siren.
-It will also be the responsibility of UPD to conduct drills at different times of day and different days of the week including weekends (see section 5.1 below).
-As necessary, after review of the drills, UPD shall hold quality improvement meetings with appropriate campus departments and agencies.
+It will also be the responsibility of the emergency management program to conduct drills at different times of day and different days of the week including weekends (see section 5.1 below).
+As necessary, after review of the drills, the emergency management program shall hold quality improvement meetings with appropriate campus departments and agencies.
+In addition to the emergency management program, the system may be activated by the NYSUP Chief of Police, or designee, or a member of the University Senior Officer's Group (SOG).

-- MESSAGE SYSTEM ACTIVATION: Communications and Marketing — Communications and Marketing shall activate the Emergency Alert System when requested by the UPD administration.
+- MESSAGE SYSTEM ACTIVATION: Communications and Marketing — Communications and Marketing shall activate the Emergency Alert System when requested by emergency management or the NYSUP administration.
 Communications & Marketing shall maintain appropriate predetermined messages which should be customized and distributed rapidly.

-- SIREN MAINTAINANCEAND BACKUP ACTIVATION: Physical Facilities — Physical Facilities shall be responsible for the maintenance of the outdoor siren.
-Although University Police shall have primary control of the activation of the siren.
-Physical Facilities shall maintain the ability to activate the sirens locally in the event UPD is unable to initiate the warning signal.
+- SIREN MAINTENANCE AND BACKUP ACTIVATION: Physical Facilities — Physical Facilities shall be responsible for the maintenance of the outdoor siren.
+Although University Police shall have primary control of the activation of the siren, physical Facilities shall maintain the ability to activate the sirens locally in the event NYSUP is unable to initiate the warning signal.

-- BACKUP TEXT MESSAGING: Telecommunications — Telecommunications shall have the ability to initiate emergency text messages in case Communications & Marketing or UPD is not able to activate devices.
+- BACKUP TEXT MESSAGING: Pre-Determined Staff Members — Select staff members shall have the ability to initiate emergency text messages in case Communications & Marketing, emergency management, or NYSUP is not able to activate devices.

 3. Acceptable Use of the Emergency Alert System